forestgrape/coronavirus/10_vaccines/vaccine_safety.md

 #### Within Cell Behavior
 Adenoviruses vaccines used adenoviruses rendered replication incapable but apart from this the adenoviruses are similar to their wild type counterparts.
 As such they can do a lot within cells:
 * Enter the cell nucleus.
-The cell nucleus is the core part of the cell for long lived or replication capable cells this is risky.
+The cell nucleus is the core part of the cell for long lived or replication capable cells this could have adverse effects.
-* Reside dormant within cells for a long time.
 * Alter the cells metabolism in various ways: One thing they do is to produce proteins including the coronavirus spike.
 Additionally they produce also anti apoptotic substances which is mainly a problem in replication capable cells since the cancer risk can increase.
+* Reside dormant within cells for a long time.